Exotik850/texo-ui/README.md

 ### Modern Reactive Component library for Dioxus 0.5
 #### Components you know and love enhanced by Rust and Signals

+Components inspired by / made from Flowbite, Skeleton UI, Shadcn

 ## Installation
-Requires the Tailwind DX Cli Plugin for proper Tailwind styling, otherwise add a link to a minimized tailwind file
+Requires Tailwind for styling, there are a few options,

 ## Components
+- *WIP* Toast
+- *WIP* Code Editor
+- *WIP* Speed Dial
 - Accordion
 - Bottom Navbar
 - Button
-- *WIP* Code Editor
 - Modal
 - Top Navbar
-- *WIP* Speed Dial
 - Spinner
 - Table
-- *WIP* Toast
 - Toolbar
-- TreeView
+- TreeView + more!

 ## Hooks
+- *WIP* use_clipboard
-- use_slider
+- *WIP* use_slider
 - use_tween
+- use_fullscreen